ykskb/phrag/README.md

 # Phrag

-**Constraint-driven GraphQL from RDBMS Schema**
+**GraphQL directly from RDBMS Schema**

-Phrag creates a GraphQL handler from a database connection in a constraint-driven manner.
+Phrag creates a GraphQL handler by scanning DB schema.
+All needed is a DB connection.

+It also comes with a signal feature to inject custom logics per table accesses.

 #### Features:

 - CRUD operations (`query` and `create`/`update`/`delete` mutations) created per resource with [Lacinia](https://github.com/walmartlabs/lacinia).

-- `One-to-one`, `one-to-many`, `many-to-many` and `circular many-to-many` relationships as nested object queries through a [strategy](#query-relationships).
+- `One-to-one`, `one-to-many`, `many-to-many` and `circular many-to-many` relationships as nested query objects according to a [design](#query-relationships).

 - Data loader (query batching) to avoid N+1 problem for nested queries, leveraging [superlifter](https://github.com/seancorfield/honeysql) and [Urania](https://github.com/funcool/urania)